 Analysis Statement: The basic services provided in these actions were effective in supporting the goals outlined in Goal 3.
-Surveys conducted revealed that 92% of the students felt that English Language Learners felt supported by teachers and curriculum, including the language acquisition software.
+Surveys conducted revealed that English Language Learners felt supported by teachers (3.1) and curriculum, including the language acquisition software (3.3).
 This is also shown by students attaining RFEP.
-While 100% of 9th -12th graders are aware that the teachers are available for them outside of regular school hours/days, Action 3.2 - Extended day support is at an Implementation Status of 4 - Full Implementation, since we are still encouraging students to use this time more regularly.
+While the majority of 9th -12th graders are aware that the teachers are available for them outside of regular school hours/days (3.2) - Extended day support is at an Implementation Status of 4 - Full Implementation, since we are still encouraging students to use this time more regularly.
+The addition of a full time ELD teacher (3.4) to the KC Online staff has allowed us to support the needs of our English Learners, which should result in an increase in CAASPP test scores.

-A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.